aashishp-dev/DoctoraAI/README.md

 DoctoraAI is an advanced healthcare intelligence platform that combines Multi-Agent AI, OCR-powered document understanding, and medical decision support to help users better understand symptoms, lab reports, and prescriptions.

-Built for the INDIA.RUNS Redrob x H2S Hackathon by Team Event Horizon.

 ---

 ## 🚀 Live Demo